How to Plan Your Quarter in One Day: The 90-Day Focus System for $50K–$120K Operators

 Do we have the capacity to execute this goal? (yes/no)

-Select the top 3-5 goals that score the highest.
-Kill everything else.
-This is painful.
-Do it anyway.
+Select the top 3–5 goals that score the highest and kill everything else.
+It’s painful, but you have to do it anyway.

 Format goals using SMART criteria: